s-sakti/data_indsp_teldialog_lvcsr/README.md

 The raw text source consists of 2500 sentences from the telephone application domain.
 It was derived from some daily dialogs from telephone services, including tele-home security, billing information services, reservation services, status tracking of e-Government services, and also hearing impaired telecommunication services (HITSs).

 After that, 400 speakers (200 males and 200 females) with Batak, Javanese, and Sundanese accents, plus standard Indonesian (no accent), uttered 100 sentences resulting in a total of 40,000 utterances (36.15 hours of speech).
 The recording is conducted in parallel for both clean and telephone speech, but we open only the clean speech due to quality issues on telephone speech.
-Each audio file is a single-channel 16-bit PCM WAV with a sample rate of the original 48 kHz and downsampled 16 kHz.
+Each audio file is a single-channel 16-bit PCM WAV with a sample rate of 16 kHz.

 ## File Format